 Does your cat love to ignore the scratching post and sink their claws into your furniture instead?
 Nail caps or claw guards are a great solution to protect your furniture and your skin without declawing your cat, which is a procedure that all Globalvet clinics stopped performing in January 2019.
-Nail caps are vinyl caps that are glued to a cat’s claws and do not prevent their normal, instinctive behaviour.
+Nail caps are vinyl caps that are glued to a cat’s claws that still allow their normal, instinctive behaviour.

 Before you try to put nail caps on your cat, get them used to having their paws touched.
-Then all you have to do is pick the right position and the right moment and putting the caps on will be a breeze!
+Then All you have to do is pick the right position and the right moment—then putting the caps on will be a breeze!
 To learn more about the basic rules for pet hygiene, read our article.

 - Nails caps are meant to be temporary.
 Once your cat learns to use its scratching post, you can stop using the caps.

 - Once the caps are on, they shouldn’t prevent your cat from retracting its claws.
 If they do, please contact us.

 You can pick up everything you need at one of our stores.